A determinant for automorphisms of groups

 \centerline{} { \textsc{\textbf{ }}}

 \hfil{ \textsc{\textbf{Mattia Brescia}}}\hfil

 \justify \textbf{\centerline{Abstract}} \begin{changemargin}{1cm}{1cm} Let $H$ and $K$ be groups.
-In this paper we introduce a concept of determinant for automorphisms of $H\times K$ and some concepts of incompatibility for group pairs as a measure of how much $H$ and $K$ are fare from being isomorphic.
-With the aid of the tools developed from these definitions, we give a characterisation of invertible automorphisms of $H\times K$ by means of their determinants and an explicit description of $\aut(H\times K)$ as a group of $2$-by-$2$ matrices, in case $H$ or $K$ belong to some relevant classes of groups.
-Many theoretical and practical applications of the determinants will be presented, together with examples and an analysis on some computational advantages of the determinants. \end{changemargin}
+In this paper we introduce a concept of determinant for endomorphisms of $H\times K$ and some concepts of incompatibility for group pairs as a measure of how much $H$ and $K$ are far from being isomorphic.
+With the aid of the tools developed, we give a characterisation of invertible automorphisms of $H\times K$ by means of their determinants and an explicit description of $\aut(H\times K)$ as a group of $2$-by-$2$ matrices, in case $H$ or $K$ belong to some relevant classes of groups.
+Many theoretical and practical applications of the determinants will be presented, together with examples and an analysis on some computational advantages of the determinants.
+In particular, we give a matrix characterization of the whole automorphism group of some relevant classes of groups. \end{changemargin}

 Mathematics Subject Classification (2020): 20F28, 20E36, 20H99

 Keywords: Automorphisms; direct products; infinite groups; determinant

 2\baselineskip